bbellify/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

-    Variables are simply the ability to store a value so it can be recalled by name later in your program.
+    Variables are simply the ability to store a value so it can be recalled later in your program.
+They are foundational for programming in js and can be declared in 3 ways (each with different use cases).

 4. What is the purpose of using functions in code?